How did I dive in and approach the research process and ultimate purchase of the right product?

 How can I use them on my website?

 Ok, “All of this is great,” you say.
 Now how do you create one of these wonderful things?

 The most important thing you can do is create a custom experience for your audience or ask them a few questions to direct them to the right answers for them immediately.

-There are four main categories that self configuration tools commonly fall into.
+There are four main categories that self-service tools commonly fall into.
 We’ve provided you some great examples for inspiration in each of the categories below.

 Self identification or qualification

-These kind of self configuration tools help the user figure out what products or services might be the best fit for their needs.
+These kind of self-service tools help the user figure out what products or services might be the best fit for their needs.
 (Bonus points: they make your sales team super happy too!)